About the Client

 Our numbers broke records

 rtCamp took a partnered approach to create a solution for MBA.
 Through our discovery of their related business and workflows, we delivered a solution that empowered their editors and brought back their focus to what they do best.
-MBA Newslink’s new interface brought down the time required to create an edition from a few hours to a few minutes.
+MBA Newslink’s new interface brought down the time required to create an edition from several hours to a few minutes.

 rtCamp’s meticulously planned migration strategy ensured that a new edition of MBA Newslink was published just one hour after going live with the new system.